 3.1.2 Validation of the Optimal Formulation

-Using the regression models, we performed a numerical optimization with goals set as follows: Overall acceptance = maximize, HCA content = maximize, Viscosity score = in range (to avoid extreme thickness/thinness).
+Using the regression models, a numerical optimization was performed with goals set as follows: Overall acceptance = maximize, HCA content = maximize, Viscosity score = in range (to avoid extreme thickness/thinness).
 The solution with highest desirability was at A = 60.7% leaf extract, B = 18.1% fruit juice, C = 10.0% FOS, with a desirability of 0.890 (on a 0–1 scale).
 This formulation was chosen as the optimum.
 The model predicted for this point: Overall acceptance = 5.492 (approximately “like moderately”), viscosity score = 5.90 (slightly above “just right”, indicating a mildly thick but acceptable body), and HCA content = 162.0 mg/100 mL.
 This optimally balanced point reflects the trade-offs: a moderate amount of fruit (19.1%) is sufficient to confer good flavor and high HCA while avoiding excessive sourness, the leaf extract (62.7%) provides additional functional compounds without harming taste, and FOS at the maximum 10% ensures sweetness and mouthfeel that improve acceptance.
 The inclusion of 0.2% xanthan (constant in all trials) contributed to stability and viscosity without needing to be part of the optimization.

 Validation confirmed the model’s robust predictive power: the actual overall acceptance score was 5.49±0.77, slightly exceeding the predicted value, while the sensory score was almost the same as predicted (5.91±0.78).
 Crucially, the final measured HCA content was 170±0.24 mg/100 mL, surpassed the predicted concentration and providing a potent dose of the key anti-obesity compound (Lim et al., 2020).
 This high HCA content is consistent with research showing that optimized pre-treatment methods, such as blanching, can effectively concentrate HCA in Garcinia fruit extracts (Hussain Zaki et al., 2024).